 I’m looking for people who take full responsibility for putting in the work, and getting it done without needing me to “hold them accountable”.
 Nagging and reminding aren’t part of my workflow.
 We make agreements, we set deadlines…and we complete.
 (Here’s an in-depth exploration of the difference between responsibility and accountability.)

 I also select my writers based on their ability to write.
 You don’t have to be JK Rowling or Daniel Coyle, but I do require a certain base of craft for you to get the most out of our partnership.
 If your writing needs more training in the craft of writing than I can reasonably provide given the scope of our engagement, I’ll either build you a custom package or direct you to the appropriate courses to learn the basics.
-There are also plenty of coaches who work with beginning writers.

 Typically, we can figure this out with a 10-page sample of your writing.